Tarvarus McFadden

-Tarvarus McFadden (born January 28, 1997) is a gridiron football cornerback for the Toronto Argonauts of the Canadian Football League (CFL).
+Tarvarus McFadden (born January 28, 1997) is an American professional football defensive back for the Toronto Argonauts of the Canadian Football League (CFL).
+He is a two-time Grey Cup champion after winning with the Argonauts in 2022 and 2024.
 He played college football at Florida State, and was signed by the San Francisco 49ers as an undrafted free agent in 2018.
-He played for the Tampa Bay Vipers in the XFL.
+He has also played for the Tampa Bay Vipers of the XFL.

-Early years
+Early life

-High school career

 McFadden attended American Heritage High School in Plantation, Florida.
 As a senior, he led his school to a second consecutive 5A state championship by tallying five interceptions, 41 tackles, six pass breakups, two forced fumbles and scoring five total touchdowns in four different ways (one pick six, two punt returns, one kickoff, one reception).
 He was named into 5A All-State First-team and American Family Insurance Florida All-State Team honors, named the 2014 All-Broward Defensive Player of the Year and to the All-Broward County Team, and MaxPreps Medium School All-American.

-Recruiting

 He was rated as a five-star recruit by Scout.com, Rivals.com, 247Sports.com, and ESPN.com.
 He was ranked as the nation's No. 3 defensive back in the class of 2015 by Rivals.com and 247Sports.com, No. 4 by Scout.com and No. 5 by ESPN.com.
 He was ranked as the nation's No. 13 overall player by Rivals.com, No. 17 by Scout.com, No. 19 by 247Sports.com and No. 47 by ESPN.com.
 He committed to Florida State University to play college football.